 Is it Safe?

 As long as you keep your private key private and don’t fall for scams, your Bitcoin will be safe.
 However, as with any type of investing, you may lose some of the money you invest at times.
 It all depends on how the market goes, and the market changes very frequently.

 Be sure to stay away from free Bitcoin offers, emails, and posts on social media.
 Those are scams- Bitcoin is never just given away for free.
 Unless of course, it’s from someone that you know and trust.
 This is the same with anything online, if you aren’t 100% sure that you can trust the source, don’t interact with it.

-This is a pretty in-depth process, creating new bitcoin by solving a computational puzzle.
+This is a pretty in-depth process, creating a new Bitcoin by solving a computational puzzle.
 I do not personally mine Bitcoin and I am not very familiar with it yet, here is a fantastic article if you’re interested in mining crypto.